The Role of Psyllium in Gluten-Free & Low-Carb Baking

 • Flatbreads & Pizza Bases: 1 tablespoon psyllium per cup of flour.

-• Crackers: Smaller amounts for structure without softness.
+• Crackers: Smaller amounts for structure without adding softness.

 Best Recipes to Use Psyllium Husk